How to Claim Business on Google Maps: 5 Steps to Verify Ownership

 This step is where many business owners get stuck, but with the right preparation, it’s straightforward.

-Overview of verification methods
+Overview of Verification Methods

 Google offers several verification methods, though not all options are available for every business type or location: